Time Series Regression

 OLS regression assumes normally distributed variables with each observation equal to its mean plus a random error term.
 A positive regression coefficient indicates above average observations of Xt are associated with above average observations of Yt holding exogenous control variable Zt constant.
 Standard errors are based on variables with normal distributions.

 If a series has a positive trend, early observations are below the mean and later ones above it.
 There is no clustering around the mean as with normal distributions, the series simply passing through the mean.
 A trending variable has a low peak and fat tails relative to the normal distribution.
 A regression on nonstationary variables understates standard errors resulting in inflated parameter significance and overstated explanatory power.
-The first step to estimate (1) is to identify the underlying autoregressive processes to ensure the lack of trends in every variable.
-If (1) is estimated with trending variables, the standard errors will be understated.
+The first step to estimate a regression is to identify the underlying autoregressive processes to ensure the lack of trends in every variable.
+If a regression is estimated with trending variables, the standard errors will be understated.

 The typical problem in applied time series regression is trending variables.
 If theory suggests Xt should have a positive effect on Yt and both have positive trends, they will be correlated and regression coefficients will appear significant.
 Observations of Xt below its mean will be associated with observations of Yt below its mean simply because they occur at an earlier time.
 The resulting residual correlation overstates parameter significance and explanatory power.
 Residual correlation implies information remains in the residual, suggesting model misspecification.